FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 In the sizing section, you'll define the gaps between groups, page padding, group outline radius, and gaps between widgets, all in pixels.

-For additional information on the `ui-theme` settings, please consult the [ui-theme documentation](https://dashboard.flowfuse.com/nodes/config/ui-theme.html).
+For additional information on the `ui-theme` settings, please refer to the [ui-theme documentation](/nodes/config/ui-theme.html).

 ### Setting a new page theme